 Why Should I Detox?

 The detox process from any drug is unpredictable, but barbiturates pose a unique threat.
 When you go through the process under the strict supervision of professionals, you can mitigate the risks and lower your chance of dying.
 The symptoms are often severe enough to push someone into a relapse, which can cause them to overdose and die.
-When it comes to barbiturates, the only option should be a NCBI.
+When it comes to barbiturates, the only option should be detox.

 What Is The Next Treatment Step?